 The serving portions should depend on this breed’s weight, age, and activity level.
 Its meals must include at least 25% protein and just 5% carbohydrates.

-Due to its diminutive size, this feline may have much difficulty giving birth to a litter of kittens.
+Due to her diminutive size, the Pura may have much difficulty giving birth to a litter of kittens.
 As such, a Caesarean section is usually done to ease this complication.

 A well-bred Singapura cat for sale will cost no less than £500.
 As this feline is not plentiful in the UK, you will need to be put on the waitlist of Singapura cat breeders.
 Average insurance expenses would cost £12 (basic) or £25(lifetime) monthly.
 Food costs may range from £10-£15 each month.
 For vaccinations, boosters, annual checks and other veterinary costs, pet care costs may add up to more than £400 each year.

 On average, a Himalayan owner will spend about £30-£50 per month.
 The insurance costs can also affect this estimate.
 For its entire lifetime (9-15 years), the expenses can be as low as £3,240 to as high as £9,000 overall.
 This estimate does not include the initial costs incurred in acquiring this cat.